-D.ESubmitting and Posting Grades
+D. Submitting and Posting Grades

-- 1. At the end of a term, the instructor shall submit one of the grades authorized in Section C for all students enrolled in the course in accordance with a form and under procedures established by the campus registrar. - 2.
-Grades must be submitted within four days after the last scheduled exam of the session end of the term. - 3.
+- 1. At the end of a term, the instructor shall submit grades for all students enrolled in the course in accordance with procedures established by the campus registrar. - 2.
+Grades must be submitted within four days after the last scheduled exam of the session. - 3.
 If a final grade roster is not received by the processing deadline, the campus registrar shall enter an "NR" for that course on all student grade notifications.
-The status of the grade roster is the responsibility of the instructor. - Grades shall be submitted to, recorded, and maintained by the campus registrar.
+The status of the grade roster is the responsibility of the instructor. - 4.
+Grades shall be submitted to, recorded, and maintained by the campus registrar.
 Individual academic units may also maintain grade records. - 5.
 Student grades shall not be posted physically or electronically where they can be viewed by anyone other than the student, instructor, and university officials.

-F E.Changing Grades
+E. Changing Grades

-- 4. An "I" (incomplete) should be changed to a letter grade by the instructor after all required work has been completed.
-An "I" may be changed to a "W" under C.7.c.3-If the instructor, in consultation with the principal administrator of the unit offering the course, determines that it is not feasible for the student to complete the required work or receive a letter grade, the grade may be changed to a "W"... - 2.
-A grade of "R" (deferred) should be changed to a letter grade after all required work has been completed and a final grade submitted by the instructor. - 3.
-Other than an "I" or "R," a grade ordinarily may not be changed after it has been received by the campus registrar, except in the following situations: - a.
+- 1. An "I" (incomplete) should be changed to a letter grade by the instructor after all required work has been completed.
+An "I" may be changed to a "W" under C.7.c.iii. - 2.
+A grade of "R" (deferred) should be changed to a letter grade after all required work has been completed and a final grade submitted by the instructor.

+- 3. Other than an "I" or "R," a grade ordinarily may not be changed after it has been received by the campus registrar, except in the following situations: - a.
 A grade may be changed if an incorrect grade was submitted by the instructor.
 Both the instructor and the principal administrator of the unit offering the course must approve the change. - b.
 A grade may be changed if the change is authorized by the campus Provost or Chancellor, or the principal administrator of the unit offering the course, when the change has been recommended as a remedy for a student under policies governing academic fairness, grade appeals, personal misconduct, harassment, discrimination, or sexual misconduct. - c.
 For other extraordinary cause if approved by the principal administrator of the unit offering the course in consultation with the instructor. - 4.
-Whenever a grade is changed, the registrar shall notify the principal administrator of the student's unit.
+Whenever a grade is changed, the registrar shall notify the principal administrator of the student's

-G F. Academic Distinction
+F. Academic Distinction